Comment

 People slip through the big cracks now -there's 7 BILLION of us.
 We're turning "spiders into ants" with people -and ants are way less precious than a spider.

-Comment by Jerry Wesner on October 15, 2012 at 8:35pm Justin, I probably don't see hope the way you do, or the way the "faith, hope and charity" line does.
+Justin, I probably don't see hope the way you do, or the way the "faith, hope and charity" line does.
 (Faith is my new great-granddaughter's middle name.
 No; I don't approve.)
 But hope supported by effort, hope of a realistic and desirable outcome, seems OK to me.
 I guess your opening statement struck me as raw.
 When hope approaches the attitude of prayer -- we'll just sit here and hope and pray -- then it's useless.

-Comment by Loren Miller on October 13, 2012 at 8:56am I agree, Jay, that they're not mutually exclusive, but for hope to have any meaning at all, it has to be based in something TANGIBLE.
+I agree, Jay, that they're not mutually exclusive, but for hope to have any meaning at all, it has to be based in something TANGIBLE.
 It's like a similar distinction I draw between faith and trust.
 Faith to me is belief without substantial basis.
 Trust is belief WITH substantial basis, with a real-world foundation which is worthy of the word, "trust."

 Hope that has no investment of action behind it is the kind of hope I was referring to in my earlier comment.